Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To argue or state something in a discussion.
 **Sentence:** Many experts contend that more sustainable farming practices are necessary for long-term food security.
 **Conversation:**
-A – What do you think about the future of farming?
+A – What do you think about the future of farming
 B – I contend that we need to focus on sustainability and less on chemical use.

 ---